choyoon88/psychopath-test/README.md

   - n: End the console.
   ![seemenuN](readme-images/012_seethemenuFalse.png)

-  - Input other than y or n: Print 'Invalid answer' message show up and have the 'Would you like to see the menu' input again.
+  - Input anything other than y or n: 'Invalid answer' message show up and have the 'Would you like to see the menu' input again.
   ![seemenuInvalid](readme-images/013_menuInvalidInput.png)